sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 ## Unregister a Device

-If the user of the application logs out or performs a similar action, the push notification device token can be unregistered via `SinchClient.unregisterManagedPush()` to prevent further notifications to be sent to the device.
+If the user of the application logs out or performs a similar action, the push notification device token can be unregistered via [SinchClient.unregisterManagedPush()](reference/com/sinch/android/rtc/SinchClient.html#unregisterManagedPush--) or [UserController.unregisterPushToken](reference/com/sinch/android/rtc/UserController.html#unregisterPushToken-com.sinch.android.rtc.PushTokenRegistrationCallback-) to prevent further notifications to be sent to the device.
 Starting a client with `setSupportManagedPush(true)` will register the device again.

 > ❗️
 >
 > If your application assumes frequent change of users (logging in and out), it's imperative to unregister device via `SinchClient.unregisterManagedPush()` or, better, using `UserController.unregisterPushToken()` on each log out to guarantee that a new user won't receive incoming calls intended to the previous one.

-## Active Connection

-If push notifications are not desired, the alternative is to call `startListeningOnActiveConnection()` to enable incoming calls.
-Don’t forget to call `stopListeningOnActiveConnection()` when the user is no longer available for calls (for example if the application is no longer active).